mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 Guessing without direct experience provides nothing - except perhaps, some guesses sound more believable.
 It might also prove who is better at arguing - and in fact it's usually the better arguer, or higher-ranked person who tends to have the most success in guessing.

-Sharing Tom's story:  In discussion about Google Glass - discussions were very intense about what text color should be.

 #### Activity

-Prior to handing out materials including marshmallows, ask participants to discuss in groups, and to write do their best guesses answers to the following questions:

-* "How would you build the fastest paper airplane?"
-(1 minute)
-* "How would you build the fastest airplane, capable of carrying 5 marshmallows (2 minute)
+Our goal is to build the fastest paper airplane, but we first need to answer a question: "Should we use cups or paper to build the main frame of our airplane, and why?"

+Organize people into groups of 4-5 people, and provide each group with:
+* 2 pieces of paper
+* 5 elastics
+* 5 clothes pins
+* 2 per cups

-Ask the group if there are any clear opinions emerging for each.
-Try to draw out whether there were some weaker opinions that were more quickly dismissed, and what played a role in forming group opinion.
+1. Ask groups to share the more popular opinions emerging in their group.
+Try to draw out whether there were any opinions dismissed early on, and what played a role in forming group opinion.
+Maybe there was never a consensus, draw this out as well.
+Key message **proving opinions is  hard and time consuming**.

 ### Experience